VegaDeftwing/OpGuidesHugoSrc/content/Engineering/7p5-consequences.md

 **Localization**

-Can users of other in other regions still use it?
+* Can users of other in other regions still use it?
 * Qwerty isn't standard everywhere, neither is left-to-right text.
 * Does it comply with local laws and regulations?
   * Not all illegal services are morally wrong- take [Sci-Hub](https://en.wikipedia.org/wiki/Sci-Hub) for example.
+* Does it force units of measurement?

+**Monetization**

+- How is copyright infringement handled?
+  - This gets *very* complicated, read more in  [Philosophy Ch.8 - Copyright]({{< relref "Phil/p8-copyright" >}})
+- If something on what you're making is paid,  is [Purchasing Power Parity](https://en.wikipedia.org/wiki/Purchasing_power_parity) an option so that users in less fortunate areas can still have access?
+  - If you know what you're making will be pirated, can you release a 'Here, but seriously please pay me' version?

 <--->

 **User Experience**

 * Can differently-abled people still use it?
   * <p style="background: -webkit-linear-gradient(90deg, #F00, #0F0); -webkit-background-clip: text; -webkit-text-fill-color: transparent;"> Color Blindness? </p>
   * Deaf?
   * Bad vision?

     *  <p style="font-size:.3em"> super tiny text </p>
   * Motion?
 Flashing Lights?
 Light sensitivity?
 * Are the elements of interaction standard / automatable

   * This largely ties into differently-abled access
 * Does it really need to use as many resources as it does?
   * Could it still work if your internet was 100x slower?
   * Could it still work if your hardware was 10 years older?
 * How long does it take a user to find a feature they know exists without help?
 * Avoid ['Dark Patterns'](https://darkpatterns.org)

 **Social Duties**